izelaciman/react-grid/README.md

                  {columnHeader: 'Skin Color', columnField:'skin_color'}];
 ```

-**paginationParam:** It's the name of the api query parameter for pagination, it can be customized for different api end points.
+**paginationParam:** Matching name of the api query parameter for pagination, it can be customized for different api end points.

-**searchParam:** It's the name of the api query parameter for search, it can be customized for different api end points.
+**searchParam:** Matching name of the api query parameter for search, it can be customized for different api end points.

 ## Available Scripts